 Bob Dylan came to Greenwich Village in January 1961 and was signed to Columbia Records by September.
-Hailed as a folksinging prophet by 1963, he was called “Judas” at a concert in Manchester in 1966 for using electric instruments.
-About “Blowin’ in the Wind” Dylan said, “I didn’t really know if that was a good or bad song.
+Hailed as a folk singing prophet by 1963, he was called “Judas” at a concert in Manchester in 1966 for using electric instruments.
+About “Blowin’ in the Wind,” Dylan said, “I didn’t really know if that was a good or bad song.
 It felt right.
 But I didn’t know if it had any anthemic quality or anything.”
 Rolling Stone lists Bob Dylan No. 2 among the 100 greatest artists of all time, between the Beatles at No. 1 and Elvis at No. 3.
-On tour in 2009, standing in the rain in the front yard of a house in Long Branch, New Jersey, he was mistaken for a vagrant; a resident phoned police about an “eccentric-looking old man” in the neighborhood.
+He was awarded the Nobel Prize in Literature in 2016.